-- 3.25 A Councillor may, by way of a notice submitted under Clause 3.19, ask a question for response by the General Manager about the performance or operations of the Council. - 3.26 A Councillor is not permitted to ask a Question with Notice under Clause 3.25 that comprises a complaint against the General Manager or a member of Staff of the Council, or a question that implies wrongdoing by the General Manager or a member of Staff of the Council. - 3.27 The General Manager or their nominee may respond to a Question with Notice submitted under Clause 3.25 by way of a report included in the business papers for the relevant meeting of the Council or orally at the meeting. - 3.28 Questions with Notice will be in a written format when asked, then delivered to the General Manager for response at the meeting by 5.00pm on the Wednesday prior to the Ordinary Council meeting being four (4) 5.00pm on the Wednesday prior to the issuing of the Agenda and Business Papers for the Ordinary Council Meeting being nine (9) business days before the meeting is to be held. - 3.29 Each Councillor may put a maximum of five (5) questions to any Ordinary Council meeting.
+- 3.14 A Councillor may, by way of a notice submitted under Clause 3.9, ask a question for response by the General Manager about the performance or operations of the Council. - 3.15 A Councillor is not permitted to ask a Question with Notice under Clause 3.14 that comprises a complaint against the General Manager or a member of Staff of the Council, or a question that implies wrongdoing by the General Manager or a member of Staff of the Council. - 3.16 The General Manager or their nominee may respond to a Question with Notice submitted under Clause 3.14 by way of a report included in the business papers for the relevant meeting of the Council or orally at the meeting. - 3.17 Questions with Notice will be in a written format when asked, then delivered to the General Manager for response at the meeting by 5.00pm on the Wednesday prior to the issuing of the Agenda and Business Papers for the Ordinary Council meeting being nine (9) business days before the meeting is to be held. - 3.18 Each Councillor may put a maximum of five (5) questions to any Ordinary Council meeting.